kmsky/ascii-webcam/README.md

 * `subprocess` - only to clear console after every frame

 ### Important
 To work properly on Windows I had to enable `Use legacy console` option in CMD properties.
-For me the best bufor size and window size is `400x120`.
+For me the best buffer size and window size is `400x120`.
 Font size 7.

 #### Might be helpful